carloscastrodev/task-list-api/README.md

 # Buzzvel John Task List Api

-This is a simple API developed to use with Buzzvel Mid Level React Developer hiring test.
+This is a simple API developed to use with the frontend for Buzzvel Mid Level React Developer hiring test.

 ## Getting Started